 Writing the First Draft

 Begin by setting realistic goals for each writing session, aiming to write a set number of words daily.
 Start with 500 to 1,000 words if new to sustained writing sessions; experienced writers might target 1,500 to 2,000 words.
-Maintain focus on getting ideas down without worrying about perfection in this phase—editing comes later.
+Maintain focus on getting ideas down without worrying about perfection in this phase, editing comes later.

 Utilize an outline as a roadmap but allow for flexibility if new ideas or adjustments enhance the story's flow or depth.
 Incorporate dialogue scenes, descriptions, and reflections that add dimensionality to your life events.
 Capture moments that signify change or growth vividly; these will resonate deeply with readers.

 Remember, completing the first draft is more about progression than perfection.
 Every word written brings you closer to sharing your life's narrative.
+As Anne Lamott advises in Bird by Bird, give yourself permission to write a terrible first draft.
+The magic happens in revision.

 Maintaining Consistency in Tone

-Consider using tools like style guides or software that analyzes tone and readability — they assist in maintaining consistency across different parts of your book.
+Consider using tools like style guides or software that analyzes tone and readability, they assist in maintaining consistency across different parts of your book.
 Engage beta readers who can provide feedback on how effectively your tone carries through from start to finish.

 Revising and Editing